Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

-\item GR is incompatible with the conservation laws.
-Namely, energy and momentum of the gravitational field do not form a tensor quantity under an arbitrary coordinate transformation.
+\item Energy and momentum of the gravitational field in GR do not form a tensor quantity under an arbitrary coordinate transformation.
 Recall that conservation laws reflect a symmetry of the background space-time, namely its homogeneity and isotropy.
-For example, Minkowski space-time possesses a $10-$parameter symmetry group ( $4$ translations through time and space, $3$ reflections through a plane and boosts in any of the $3$ spatial directions).
-In GR, which identifies gravitational field with the metric tensor $g_{\mu \nu }$, the real space is a space with Riemannian geometry, and this does not admit symmetries corresponding to displacements and rotations that we have just mentioned \cite{Logu87}.
+In GR, which identifies gravitational field with the metric tensor $g_{\mu \nu }$, the real space is a space with Riemannian geometry, and this does not admit symmetries corresponding to displacements and rotations \cite{Logu87}.
 As a consequence, conservation laws do not hold in GR.
 If we want to make a theory compatible with the conservation laws we must postulate existence of a fixed symmetric background geometry \cite{Logu87}.
 We do so in the present vector theory of gravity. \end{itemize}

-The mentioned arguments are strong indications of the vector, rather than a tensor, nature of the gravitational field.
+The mentioned arguments point on the vector, rather than a tensor, nature of the gravitational field.

 I am very grateful to the Institute for Quantum Science and Engineering of Texas A\&M University for providing opportunity and resources for conducting research.
+This work was supported by the Office of Naval Research (Award No. N00014-16-1-3054) and the Robert A. Welch Foundation (Award A-1261).